mervinnguyen/mervinnguyen/README.md

 * 🌍  I'm based in Orange County, California.
 * 🖥️  See my portfolio at [mervinnguyen.github.io](http://mervinnguyen.github.io)
 * ✉️  You can contact me at [mervinnguyen123@gmail.com](mailto:mervinnguyen123@gmail.com).
-* 🧠  I'm working on Embedded Workbench and Renesas.
+* 🧠  I'm working on IAR Embedded Workbench and Renesas.
 * 🚀  I'm currently mastering C and Data Structures/Algorithms.
 * 🤝  I'm open to collaborating on exciting projects related to ROS, Electric Vehicles, and Embedded Systems.